-If you subscribe to services like Amazon Prime, Spotify, Apple Music, or a myriad of other subscription services, you should be on the lookout for student prices and promos.
+If you subscribe to services like Amazon Prime, Spotify, Apple Music, or other subscription services, you should be on the lookout for student prices.

 If you have a .edu email, you can usually signup for student deals during college and even afterwards for as long as the email account stays active.
 Long story short, avoid paying full price for as long as you can!

 22 – Use A High-Interest Savings Account

 Even if you don’t invest your money while in school, you should at least park your money somewhere it can earn interest.

 Personally, I used Tangerine’s (Canada only) high interest savings account to save money in college with whatever spare money I had between semesters, and it added up.

 If Tangerine isn’t your thing, you can use other high interest savings accounts or take a look at apps like Peak Money!

 I’m no tax expert, but I do know there are plenty of ways to save money as a college student thanks to various tax laws.

 If you can claim your rent and tuition while informing the government that you are basically broke, you should be able to get a decent of money back on your tax return (if you have a job) or as benefit payments.